 Carlos and Craig address the sticky wicket of getting started with lead management.

-Once you understand what you don’t know, you’ll be able to look at all your limited factors and begin to prioritize which of those factors you need to deal with first.
+Prioritize Implementation Once you understand what you don’t know, you’ll be able to look at all your limiting factors and begin to prioritize which of those factors you need to deal with first.

 Drive and Manage Change Trying to do too much too fast is one of the biggest obstacles in lead management.
 As Carlos suggests, “Dream big.
 Start small.
 Scale appropriately.”
 Pick one area where you can get a really quick win; don’t try to change the entire organization at the start.

 Act-On uses its own and third party cookies to perform analytics, to serve you tailored advertising and content including on third party sites and to enhance the performance and functionality of our websites and software.OkayLearn more about the cookies we use.